ycpei/ypei.me/pages/about.md

 name: index
 ---

-Yuchen is a post-doctoral researcher in the [KTH RMSMA group](https://www.math.kth.se/RMSMA/).
+Yuchen is a postdoctoral researcher in mathematics at the [KTH RMSMA group](https://www.math.kth.se/RMSMA/).
 Before KTH he did a PhD in the [MASDOC program at Warwick](https://warwick.ac.uk/fac/sci/masdoc), and spent two years in a postdoc position in [CMSA at Harvard](http://cmsa.fas.harvard.edu).

 He is interested in machine learning and functional programming.